pafpixel/Polar_Flow_gpx_exporter/README.md

 **Polar Flow GPX Exporter / Converter**

-Currently it is not possible to export your favorite tracks or tracks from your hsitory from flow.polar.com.
+Currently it is not possible to export your favorite tracks from flow.polar.com.

 You can however
+* download your session history
+* extract a json-string from your favorite routes on flow.polar.com with 500 gps-waypoints.
 * extract the complete html of your session (including the data)

-* extract a json-string from your favorite routes on flow.polar.com with 500 gps-waypoints.
+**How to download your data**
+* Go to account.polar.com and click "download your data"
+* You will get a bunch of json files
+* Converter will work with your "session" json files

 **How To export favorites:**
 * Got to Favorites